Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

-This section introduces algebraic weaves, a diagrammatic calculus to study the braid varieties $X_0(\beta)$.
+This section discusses weaves, based on \cite{CZ}, and connects them to braid varieties.
+In short, weaves are a diagrammatic calculus that can be used to study the braid varieties $X_0(\beta)$, describing toric charts, regular functions and other relevant geometric structures on them.
 The present section focuses on the combinatorial aspects of these diagrams; in particular, this formalizes the weave category $\mathfrak{W}_n$ discussed in Section \ref{sec:intro}.
-We use these algebraic weaves in Section \ref{sec: alg weaves}, where we prove that a weave between two positive braid $\beta_1$ and $\beta_2$ yields a correspondence between the braid varieties $X_0(\beta_1)$ and $X_0(\beta_2)$ (as stated in Theorem \ref{thm:main2}).
-We refer the reader to \cite{CZ} for the contact and symplectic geometry motivation behind algebraic weaves.
+We use these weaves in Section \ref{sec: alg weaves}, where we prove that a weave between two positive braids $\beta_1$ and $\beta_2$ yields a correspondence between the braid varieties $X_0(\beta_1)$ and $X_0(\beta_2)$ (as stated in Theorem \ref{thm:main2}).
+We refer the reader to \cite{CZ} for the original definition of weaves as well as the contact and symplectic geometry motivation behind them, cf.~also \cite{CW}.